Small-to-Mid Affordable Housing Portfolios Fall Behind

 - Generic market‑rate portfolios with minimal compliance pressure.

-That creates a major operational gap for small- to mid-sized operators: software built for market-rate housing often struggles to support HOTMA-compliant workflows, NSPIRE-ready inspections, TRACS processing, and the day-to-day realities of HUD-driven operations.
+This creates a major operational gap for small- to mid-sized operators.
+Software built for market-rate housing often fails.
+It struggles to support HOTMA-compliant workflows.
+It lacks NSPIRE-ready inspections and TRACS processing.
+It misses the day-to-day realities of HUD-driven operations.

 This article is for you if you’re: